dextersealy/chess-tutor/README.md

 - `#get_knight_moves` generates moves for a Knight
 - `#get_king_moves` generates moves for a King
 - `#get_board_value` calculates the value of a board

+## License

+Chess Tutor Copyright (c) Dexter Sealy

+Chess Tutor is free software; you can distribute it and/or modify it subject to the terms of the [MIT license](https://opensource.org/licenses/MIT).